Zephyrus: Iconography

 The horses on the Pergamon Altar, Berlin.

-Like all the other wind gods, Zephyrus is represented in ancient Greek art with wings, due to which he is sometimes hard to distinguish from Eros, another winged youthful god, though tellingly unlike Zephyrus Eros is not depicted pursuing males.
+Like all the other wind gods, Zephyrus is represented in ancient Greek art with wings.
+Due to which he is sometimes hard to distinguish from Eros, another winged, youthful god.
+Unlike Zephyrus, however, Eros is not depicted pursuing males.
 In ancient vases, he is most commonly pursuing the young Hyacinthus or already holding him in his arms in an erotic and sexual manner; on a red-figure vase in the Boston Museum of Fine Arts, Zephyrus's erect penis thrusts into the folds of the young man's clothes as they fly together, while vase 95.31 from the same museum depicts intercrural sex between the two.
 Various other vases also show scenes of Zephyrus grabbing and seizing Hyacinthus.

 On the Tower of the Winds, a clocktower/horologion in the Roman agora of Athens, the frieze depicts Zephyrus alongside seven more of the wind gods above the sundials.
 Zephyrus is presented as a beardless youth carrying a cloak full of flowers.

 On the Pergamon Altar, which depicts the battle of the gods against the Giants (known as the Gigantomachy), Zephyrus and the other three wind gods are shown in the shape of horses who pull the chariot of the goddess Hera in the eastern frieze of the monument; the equine forms of the Anemoi are also found in Quintus Smyrnaeus's works, where the four brothers pull Zeus's chariot instead.